 News

-While the West's eyes were focused on Walter Ulbricht's ugly Berlin wall, a greater, ...
-West Germans call the cleared area der Todesstreifen—the death strip.
-Any German.
+While the West’s eyes were focused on Walter Ulbricht’s ugly Berlin wall, a greater, equally ugly wall was being built —almost unnoticed by the world—along the entire East-West German ...

-For nearly 30 years, the Berlin Wall divided Germany’s biggest city in two, ...
-Sandwiched between was a no-man’s-land (“death strip”) between 10 and 50 yards wide, ...
+Sandwiched between was a no-man’s-land (“death strip”) between 10 and 50 yards wide, patrolled by sentry towers spaced along the length of the wall.

-For nearly 30 years the Berlin Wall divided Germany’s biggest city in two, ...
-Sandwiched between was a no-man’s-land (“death strip”) between 10 and 50 yards wide, ...
+Sandwiched between was a no-man's-land ("death strip") between 10 and 50 yards wide, patrolled by sentry towers spaced along the length of the wall.

 Some results have been hidden because they may be inaccessible to you